-Requests for improvements to State-owned facilities are expected to exceed \$4.2 billion over the next five years.
+Requests for improvements to State-owned facilities are expected to exceed \$3.8 billion over the next five years.
 Higher education, judiciary facilities, correctional facilities, and juvenile services facilities comprise the bulk of these requests.
-As mandated by the Transportation Infrastructure Investment Act of 2013, an additional source of funding demand throughout the next five years is the State Highway Administration's Watershed Implementation Plan which will require \$350 million in capital funding.
+As mandated by the Transportation Infrastructure Investment Act of 2013, an additional source of funding demand in the next five years is the State Highway Administration's Watershed Implementation Plan which will require a total of \$200 million in capital funding in fiscal years 2018 and 2019.